Stage Three (in yellow on the map) of my Great North American Road Trip started in Cobleskill in upstate New York, where Stage Two had ended.

 Then Toronto, Waterloo and up around Lake Superior, Sudbury, Sault St Marie, Thunder Bay.
 What a sight Superior was!
 Biggest stretch of fresh water imaginable.
 For a Vrystater, awe-inspiring!
 We camped en route wherever we could squirrel away for free.
-Only once were we shoo-ed and told ‘I’m Sorry, You Can’t Camp Here,’ but by a Mountie with a big hat, so it was worth it!
+Only once were we shoo-ed off and told ‘I’m Sorry, You Can’t Camp Here.’
+This by a Mountie with a big hat, so it was worth it!
+Yes SIR!

 Here we used a rock for a mattress.
 We had just woken up but Kneebone was already being Australian!